 Hands-free headlamps are invaluable and endlessly useful in emergencies.
 Imagine you have to change a tire or help a wounded person in the dark.
 Are you going to hold a flashlight with one hand and work with the other?

-Keeping both hands free while light automatically points where you’re looking — which avoids wasting energy where you’re not looking — is very handy for preppers, hikers, campers, hunters, mechanics, and so on.
+Keeping both hands free while light automatically points where you’re looking — which avoids wasting energy where you’re not looking — is very handy for preppers, hikers, campers, hunters, mechanics, and anyone who works with their hands.

 If you only have one powered light source in your emergency supplies, we’d recommend a headlamp.
 But the best answer is a mix of powered and unpowered lights of different types, including multiple headlamps: